waterford (wô'tēr-fērd) n.

 How it all began...

-The next annual waterford competition will be launched in August 2025.
-Probably just for fun and bragging rights, but we are hoping to secure some funding for a dedicated award event.
-A longlist will be released, from which the ten winners will be chosen, all of whom will be recognised by publication, and invited to read, but everyone who enters will win our adoration for helping establish a new, and essentially positive, art form.
+2025's waterford competition is now closed, it closed for submissions at midnight on November 15th.
+The competition will return in October 2026.
+Come back here, or follow us on BlueSky to keep up to date.In 2025, as in 2024, the contest was just for fun and bragging rights, but we took the opportunity to perfect our set-up with a view to securing some funding in subsequent years for prizes and a dedicated award event.
+We'll keep you posted.Alas, there were no cash prizes in 2025, but oh joy, it was still free to enter!
+The evening we had at The Marine Bar in Dungarvan to round everything off in 2024 was exhilerating.
+Nearly all of the winners joined us.
+We will be revisiting that arrangement for another great night this year.
+All our welcome to join us at the Marine Bar in Dungarvan on the afternoon of December 7th.One development in 2025 was the presence of a guest judge.
+We are delighted to have the services of Alan Murphy.
+Alan is the author and illustrator of four books of poetry.
+His writings and artworks have been widely published in countless journals and anthologies.
+Click on his name above to visit his website, or check out his instagram page.In 2025, as before, ten winners will be chosen, all of whom will be recognised by publication, and invited to read, but everyone who enters will win our adoration for helping establish a new, and essentially positive, art form.
 We desperately need more positivity in the world!The waterford, in all its glory, is the brainchild of Kevin MacAlan.
 For the most part, this is not a glass-half-full kind of a fella.
-So, let's make this positive offering to the universe a resounding celebration.C'mon, most of yers think you have a book in you, all we're looking for is twenty-four syllables (probably less than a couple of dozen words).The only catch?
+So, let's make this positive offering to the universe a resounding celebration.C'mon, most of yers think you have a book in ye, all we're looking for is twenty-four syllables (probably less than a couple of dozen words).The only catch?
 You gotta say something nice!

 Click the 'EXAMPLES' button to explore a selection of waterfords and access the FAQ section.Click the 'ENTER' button to enter the competition.